• Published January 15, 2026

 By combining rigorous research methods with advanced technology, we’ve designed an approach where humans and AI work together to reveal insights that drive lasting leadership impact and responsibly advance leadership development.

 HiFi uses wearable technology to capture leaders’ conversations during the simulation, tracking data such as speaking time and interactions with others.
-While technology excels at measuring and detecting patterns we can’t easily see, humans provide essential context, judgment, and developmental guidance that AI can’t replicate.
-This collaboration exists at every stage — from designing the solution and validating data to implementing insights in a program — to ensure AI’s contributions to our leadership development program are accurate, ethical, and meaningful.
+While this technology excels at measuring and detecting patterns we can’t easily see, humans provide essential context, judgment, and developmental guidance that AI can’t replicate.

 Here’s a deeper look at each stage.

-Design: Human Judgment Guides AI Potential
+Design Phase: Human Judgment Guides AI Potential

 Measurement without purpose is just noise.
 The most sophisticated AI tool isn’t useful if it doesn’t help leaders change what matters.
 That’s why our design process for integrating HiFi into our Leading for Organizational Impact program started with a human question: What behaviors, if measured and made visible, would help senior leaders grow?